mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 In July, I reduced prices on TinyPilot products for the first time in at least six months.

-For a long time, I'd been moving the other direction &mdash; gradually increasing prices in search of the price point that would be too expensive.
+For a long time, I'd been moving in the other direction &mdash; gradually increasing prices in search of the price point that would be too expensive.
 Every time I raised prices, I thought, "People aren't going to buy at this new price.
 That's crazy!"
 And then it seemed like sales revenue stayed the same or increased.
 And even if revenues stay flat in response to price increases, that's still a win because it's easier to support a smaller number of customers who pay more.

 Another factor keeping prices high was that we couldn't manufacture new devices.
 The Voyager 2 requires a custom PCB that our hardware engineering partners designed.
 We did an initial run of 900 units, but then we couldn't produce more due to part shortages.
 The hardware engineers had to redesign the PCB, so I increased prices to stretch out our inventory.

 Fortunately, the hardware engineers were able to redesign and manufacture a new batch of PCBs just in time.
 We were down to our last six devices!
 For the next few months, at least, we should be unconstrained by manufacturing capacity.

 Now, we have a backlog of raw materials, so I'd rather sell it and not have so much of the company's assets tied up in inventory that's just taking up shelf space.
-I reduced prices to see if it will increase our sales velocity:
+I've reduced prices to see if it will increase our sales velocity:

 | Product            | Old Price | New Price | Change      |
 | ------------------ | --------- | --------- | ----------- |